-In October 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia, Atlantis Senior Living 9, LLC, a Delaware limited liability company ("Atlantis"), and Fantasy Pearl LLC, a Delaware limited liability company ("Fantasy"), and formed Summit Fantasy Pearl Holdings, LLC (the "FPH JV").
+In October 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia, Atlantis Senior Living 9, LLC, a Delaware limited liability company ("Fantasy"), and formed Summit Fantasy Pearl Holdings, LLC (the "FPH JV").
 The FPH JV is not consolidated in our consolidated financial statements and is accounted for under the equity-method in the Company's consolidated financial statements.
-As of December 31, 2019 and 2018, we have a 10% interest in the FPH JV which owns six properties.
+As of December 31, 2020 and 2019, we have a 10% interest in the FPH JV which owns six properties.